nextreleaseio/next-release/content/blog/2020-05-16-github-cli.md

  brew install github/gh/gh
 ```

-At Next Release, we're all zsh users, so here are a few helpful aliases we use to add labels even easier:
+At Next Release, we're all zsh users, so here are a few helpful aliases we use to make adding labels even easier:

 ```
 alias submit-patch='gh pr create --label bug'